On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Preliminaries

 \section{Preliminaries}

-Throughout this paper, $(\X,d,\mu)$ shall always be a complete and separable metric measure space endowed with a non-negative Radon measure $\mu$; additional hypotheses on the space will be made from time to time as soon as they are needed.
-A $\mu$-measurable set $E$ in $\X$ will be simply called \textit{measurable} when no ambiguity occurs.
+Throughout this paper, $(\X,d,\mu)$ shall always be a complete and separable metric measure space endowed with a non--negative Radon measure $\mu$; additional hypotheses on the space will be made from time to time as soon as they are needed.
+A $\mu$--measurable set $E$ in $\X$ will be simply called \textit{measurable} when no ambiguity occurs.
+Given $x \in \X$ and $r > 0$, we denote by $B_{r}(x)$ the open ball centered in $x$ with radius $r$; that is,